As a lemon law lawyer in California, I get a lot of questions about vehicle recalls.

 Chances are, you’ve heard something on the news about a product recall from an automaker.

-You might remember Toyota recalling more than 10 million vehicles with gas pedals that would get stuck in a depressed position.
+A few years ago, Toyota recalled more than 10 million vehicles with gas pedals that would get stuck in a depressed position.
 The lawsuit ended up being settled for over $1 billion.
 You may remember seeing this on the news.

 No company is perfect – and giant car manufacturers are certainly no exception.
 Millions of vehicles get recalled every single year for a wide range of issues.
 Generally, these may or may not involve problems that compromise the safety and functionality of the vehicle.